DAVINTLAB/Peakvis/README.md

 ```
 pip install -r requirements.txt --user
 ```
+If you have both Python 2.x and Python 3.x installed on your machine, consider using 'pip3' instead of 'pip'.
 ## Execution

 After installing all dependencies that you need, it is important to know that you need to have two files to run the main application: